HOW DOES A PROBATION REVOCATION WORK IN JOHNSON COUNTY, KANSAS?

 In some cases, your attorney can speak with the prosecutor before the hearing and try to work out some agreed upon recommendation.
 This is usually referred to as a stipulation.
 If the facts that caused you to get a motion to revoke are clear cut, a stipulation may be in your best interest, especially if there is a joint recommendation that you can live with.
 Here is an example.
 If a defendant was placed on probation for drug possession, then violates the terms of the probation by having multiple positive urine analysis tests while on probation.
 The prosecutor then files a motion to revoke the probation based on drug use while on probation.
 The defense attorney may strike a deal for a “stipulation” to the motion if the prosecutor agrees to reinstate the defendant’s probation if the defendant completes a drug and alcohol class.
 In this case, the judge never hears about the multiple violations of probation.
 The judge will just hear that there was an allegation of drug use and the defendant admits to the use and accepts responsibility.
 The judge will also hear that both sides of the case agree that the defendant needs drug and alcohol counseling and recommend that the judge reinstate the probation and order the defendant to complete the class.
 In this case the judge will be more likely to follow the recommendation as opposed to revoking the defendant’s probation and putting him or her in jail.

-If There Is A Stipulation With A “Sentence Modification”
+4. What happens if There Is A Stipulation With A “Sentence Modification?”